Jeromee Scot

 This blog recaps the core ideas from that presentation and offers a practical guide to how AI can help nonprofits boost their communications, fundraising, and outreach strategies.

-For nonprofits, AI can be a powerful ally, offering ways to create better content, streamline operations, engage supporters, and stretch limited resources.
+AI is technology designed to learn, adapt, and help people complete tasks faster and more efficiently.
+For nonprofits, AI can be a powerful tool, offering ways to create better content, streamline operations, engage supporters, and stretch limited resources.

 At its best, AI allows nonprofits to: